PaytmLabs/securityChallenge/README.md

 You are a Security Engineer at an e-commerce company.
 The company is running a public facing marketing website.

-## The following is the website's technology stack:
+The following is the website's technology stack:

-HTML/CSS and JavaScript.
+HTML/CSS and JavaScript

 PHP

 MySQL

 Linux with Apache

 ## Scenario